 When it is time to replace your old and worn out sneakers, or look for your next pair of athletic shoes, visit any of our stores or our e-commerce website.
 We offer FREE Aetrex foot scans at all five of our retails stores to help you dial in the fit and find your perfect pair (or pairs) of running shoes.

-Your Sales Associate will go over the results of your foot scan and make recommendations for insoles and orthotics to help solve common foot ailments such as Metatarsalgia, Plantar Fasciitis and more.
+Your Sales Associate will go over the results of your foot scan and make recommendations for insoles and orthotics to help solve common foot ailments such as Plantar Fasciitis.
 Stop by Family Footwear Center today!